-Your search for a unique royal wedding destination ends here.
-Neemrana Fort-Palace is even more amazing than its photographs can describe!
-There are medieval, rustic parts ideal for outdoor garden settings making it a great alternative to a destination wedding in Jaipur, just as there are interiors ideal for a palatial royal wedding.
+Your search for a unique destination wedding in India ends here.
+Neemrana Fort-Palace is more amazing than its photographs can describe!
+There are medieval, rustic parts ideal for outdoor garden settings making it a great destination wedding in India, just as there are interiors ideal for a palatial royal wedding.

 Neemrana’s first royal wedding was a London-Singapore affair in 1992, with guests in a chartered plane.
 A chapel was created with a thousand candles.
 White and orange Oriental lillies hung from baskets in the central court.
 A black tie dinner followed – not stiff upper-lipped, but with laughter and champagne.

 The second was a Punjabi royal wedding, held in this fort, with much festivity, drums, dancing, strings of marigolds and showers of rose petals.
 The 15th century Fort-Palace adapted well to both the royal weddings.
-Neemrana has also married many Indians to westerners making it a preferred alternative to a destination wedding in Jaipur and closer too!
+Neemrana has also married many Indians to Westerners, making it a preferred alternative to a destination wedding in Jaipur and much closer too,being half -way to Jaipur !
 Rudyard Kipling’s ballad ‘Oh, East is East and West is West and never the twain shall meet’ seems to ring untrue: the twain do indeed meet and ‘mate’!

-Now with a Roman amphitheatre which seats some 200 people, hanging gardens, as well as Uncha Bagh and varied other locations for the day and night functions, this venue is a apt for all those looking to have or host a destnation wedding in Jaipur but minus the city noise.
-Neemrana is the favourite venuw for extravagant royal weddings within the National Capital Region of Delhi.
+Now with a Roman amphitheatre which seats some 200 people, hanging gardens, as well as Uncha Bagh and varied other locations for the day and night functions, this venue is a apt for all those looking to have or host a destination wedding in India but minus the city noise.
+Neemrana is the favourite venue for extravagant royal weddings within the National Capital Region of Delhi.
 It’s hard to find a match for such magic.